 Behold, I was brought forth in iniquity, and in sin my mother conceived me.

 John, in his Gospel, teaches the latter (1:12):

 But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name.

-Further, every part of the individual being has been infected by and affected by sin.
-In that mankind possesses an inherent sinful nature, man has a predilection for, and does sin.
-Created in the image of God, which explains his goodness, he is nonetheless fallen, thus explaining his dual nature in a way unlike any otherworldly philosophy can or does.
+Furthermore, every part of the individual being has been infected by and affected by sin.
+In that mankind possesses an inherent sinful nature, man has a predilection for and does sin.
+Created in the image of God, which explains man’s goodness, he is nonetheless fallen, thus explaining his dual nature in a way unlike any otherworldly philosophy can or does.

 V. SIN’S MANIFESTATION IN THE WORLD

 Many passages speak of sin’s manifestation in the world, stating that the whole world is fallen, in contrast to defining sin as only individuals’ being indwelt and fallen.
 However, many conservative theologians stop at individual sin and do not develop the concept of corporate sin.
 And yet the biblical concept of corporate sin is an area especially important to the understanding of political leaders and their policy formation, e.g., as stated in the prologue, government exists in large part to quell sin and evil, per Romans 13:1–8 and 1 Peter 2:13–14.